- Which companies offer the cheapest non-owner car insurance in Iowa?

 - Compare Iowa non-owners car insurance rates with other states

-State Farm offers the lowest non-owner car insurance rates in Iowa, with an average cost of $88.
-The next most affordable option is West Bend Insurance Company, which has an average rate of $138.
+The cheapest non-owner car insurance in Iowa is from State Farm, with an average rate of $88.
+The second most affordable option in Iowa is West Bend Insurance Company, with an average rate of $138.

-The table below lists the most budget-friendly non-owner car insurance companies in Iowa.
+The table below shows the most affordable non-owner car insurance companies in Iowa.

 | Company | Average annual premium | Average monthly premium |